2008-04-29

 Hornsgatan Housing

-Jagged black balconies (they might look gray in the snapshots below, but they are in fact black): inner city housing designed by architects Bentele & co, 1974.
+Jagged black balconies (they might look gray in the snapshots below, but they are in fact black): inner city housing designed by architects Bentele & Co., 1974.
 Address: Hornsgatan 148, Stockholm, Sweden.
 Floor plans from the public archives of the Stockholm planning department.

 2008-04-26